 Uveitis usually causes a red painful eye.
 The light hurts your eyes.
 You might get blurred vision and seeing dark floating spots.
 It can come on suddenly or slowly, and it can affect one or both eyes.

 If you are worried about your eyes, see your doctor or optometrist.
-Many eye conditions go away on their own, but if you have uveitis and it is left untreated, it can result in loss of vision.
+Many eye conditions go away on their own, but if you have uveitis and it is left untreated, it can result in serious conditions like glaucoma, cataracts and loss of vision.

 Your doctor or optometrist will do a full eye examination.
 If they suspect uveitis, you might also need: